CaptainBrannigan/Purpose-System/README.md

+Feel free to use/modify and add to your commercial project without express permission, but I do not consent to any paid distribution of this software on its own.

 # Purpose-System
 The branch of the Purpose System repository represents my revised logical framework for a video game AI behavior selection system.